mikanikos/Features-of-Lies/README.md

 Group vs. individual augmentation – categorize each statement as to whether it has an identified individual source (such a politician or news anchor) or whether it has an undefined or group source (such as a viral Facebook post or Tweet)

-Affiliation augmentation – cross-reference to add political affiliation/position for statements where the speaker is an individual; requires web querying and html parsing
+Speaker features augmentation – decide on a set of available relevant features such as age or political affiliation, and cross-reference to add these features to statements where the speaker is an individual; requires web querying and html parsing (Wikipedia, Politifacts in mind)

 Context grouping – find a way to categorize the contexts by useful groupings, such as TV, online, live, interview, etc.